PRESERVING CAPE HERITAGE AND CULTURE THROUGH EXPLORING VISUAL ARTS AND EDUCATION

 Art Facilitators

 Our dedicated Art Facilitators are committed to empowering students from underprivileged communities, equipping them with essential skills that enables them to navigate the world.
-Through a comprehensive programme, the facilitators impart artistic techniques, critical thinking abilities, alongside a deep understanding of history and cultural heritage.
-This multifaceted approach ensures that students gain a well-rounded education that transcends traditional learning, cultivating creativity and analytical skills that are vital in today’s society.
+Our Workshops is led by passionate Art Facilitators who focus on imparting artistic techniques and fostering critical thinking, all while instilling a profound appreciation for history and cultural heritage.
+Ensuring that students gain a well-rounded education that transcends traditional learning, cultivating creativity, empathy and analytical skills that are vital in today’s society.

 Gary Frier